RushangJ/Certified-Kubernetes-Administrator-CKA-/Domain 1 - Cluster Architecture, Installation, & Configuration/README.md

 - Controller Manager: Brain behind orchastration
 - Kube API Server: Agent run on each node
 - Kube- Proxy: To ensure necessary rules apply to worker node

+#### ETCD:

+-ETCD is a distributed reliable key- value store that is simple, suecure, & fast.